medcomdk/dk-ehmi-eer/input/pagecontent/index.md

     - registration of eDelivery Access Points (AP) as Devices for a SOR organizational unit and its EHMI Endpoint
     - registration of SMP metadata for the SMP lookup service for certain messages (documents) for a given EHMI Endpoint

+All registrations for EHMI Core in version 1.0 will most likely be posted manually by MedCom.

 <br>

 **EHMI Addressing Service**